ralacerda/f1next/README.md

 - [ ] Better color output (grey out past events)
 - [ ] Verbose option for debugging
 - [ ] Option to open the wikipedia link for the circuit/event
+- [ ] Function to best output values based on
 - [ ] ~~Emoji Flag~~